-Noncontrolling interests - Affiliate
+Noncontrolling interests - Investment Manager

-Noncontrolling interests - affiliate represent minority interests held in a consolidated affiliate.
-Minority interests held in the affiliate are subject to holder put rights and Company call rights at established multiples of earnings before interest, taxes, depreciation and amortization and, as such, are considered redeemable at other than fair value.
+Noncontrolling interests - Investment Manager represents the minority interests of a majority owned consolidated investment management subsidiary.
+These minority interests are subject to holder put rights and Company call rights at preestablished multiples of earnings before interest, taxes, depreciation and amortization and, as such, are considered redeemable at other than fair value.
 The rights are exercisable at pre-established intervals or upon certain conditions, such as retirement.
 The put and call rights are not legally detachable or separately exercisable and are deemed to be embedded in the related noncontrolling interests.
-The Company, in purchasing affiliate equity, has the option to settle in cash or shares of the Company's common stock and is entitled to the cash flow associated with any purchased equity.
-These minority interests in the affiliate are recorded at estimated redemption value within redeemable noncontrolling interests on the Company's Consolidated Balance Sheets, and any changes in the estimated redemption value are recorded on the Consolidated Statements of

-Operations within noncontrolling interests.
+The Company, in purchasing equity of the investment management subsidiary, has the option to settle in cash or shares of the Company's common stock and is entitled to the cash flow associated with any purchased equity.
+The minority interests in the investment management subsidiary are recorded at estimated redemption value within redeemable noncontrolling interests on the Company's Condensed Consolidated Balance Sheets, and any changes in the estimated redemption value are recorded on the Condensed Consolidated Statements of Operations within noncontrolling interests.